 Specific details about a given pump may be obtained by clicking the Details button.
 Additionally, the details panel is where the designer may vary the loads input temperatures or flows for that particular pump.
-Upon pressing the return button, variations in the input load temperature will affect the pump parameters listed on the main pump selection area.
+After the user presses the return button, variations in the input load temperature will affect the pump parameters listed on the main pump selection area.
 A sample details panel is shown in figure 3.8.